TheBeef/SimpleRIFFLib/README.md

    - The name must be 4 letters long and made of AscII chars (0-9, a-z, A-Z, _ or space).
    - You can pad a name with spaces.
 For example "DOG " would be valid where as "DOG" would not.
 3. We start a data block with `RIFF.StartDataBlock("DATA");`.
-   - This will write the chunk ID (block name) to the file and reserve space for the block size
+   - This will write the chunk ID (block name) to the file and reserve space for the block size.
    - The name of the block follows the same rules as the file type.
 4 letters long, AscII only.
 4. Now we write our data.
    - We only do one write here but we can call write many times and they will all be merge into one block.